 Apple requires all web browser apps to use the same core web rendering ending, called UIWebKit or WKWebView.
 Due to this limitation, we are unable to compile and include our own web engine, based on Firefox Gecko, that other browsers, like Tor Browser on desktop for Android, are allowed to do.

 Onion Browser only tunnels traffic within the Onion Browser app.
-You are still using a smartphone you should be aware that information outside of Onion Browser will continue to use your normal connection.
+Please note that network traffic outside of Onion Browser is not protected and will continue to use your normal connection.

 iOS has full control over some network traffic, which may result in this traffic (including audio or video embeds) routing via your normal connection and not over Tor.